 LCL/MCL/PLC Knee Injuries & Surgery in Kirkland, WA

-As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients experiencing LCL, MCL, or PLC injuries.
+As a fellowship-trained board-certified orthopedic surgeon, Dr. Camille Clinton delivers state-of-the-art treatment to patients with LCL, MCL, or PLC injuries.
 Dr. Clinton is dedicated to providing patient-centered care and takes the time to discuss all treatment options in an effort to preserve and improve patient lifestyles.
-As a former athlete herself, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
+As a former collegiate athlete, Dr. Clinton understands the desire to return to the sports and activities you love and utilizes an individualized approach to ensure optimal care and results.
 Call to schedule an appointment at her office in Kirkland, WA today!

 MCL Injuries & Surgery